Henry Schein, Inc. (HSIC): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-Henry Schein, a pharmacist, alongside his wife Esther Schein.
+The company was founded by Henry Schein, a pharmacist, and his wife, Esther Schein.

 Initial capital/funding